Fast Empirical Scenarios: Numerical experiments

-For each of the above cases, $100$ data sets are randomly constructed, each containing $10\,000$ samples.
+For each of the above cases, $100$ data sets are randomly constructed, each containing $10000$ samples.
 For each data set containing the samples, we calculate the sample moments $\widehat{\boldsymbol y}$ up to order $2q$ with $q=1,2$ which give rise to the empirical moment matrices $\boldsymbol M_{\widehat{\boldsymbol y}}$ of orders $1$ and $2$ respectively.
-The $100$-dimensional and $50$-dimensional data sets are computed for $q=1$ only, still resulting in $5\,151$-dimensional, and $1\,326$-dimensional moment matrices, respectively.
-The biggest moment matrix for $q=2$ is computed for twenty dimensions, resulting in a $10\,262$-dimensional moment matrix.
+The $100$-dimensional and $50$-dimensional data sets are computed for $q=1$ only, still resulting in $5151$-dimensional, and $1326$-dimensional moment matrices, respectively.
+The biggest moment matrix for $q=2$ is computed for twenty dimensions, resulting in a $10262$-dimensional moment matrix.
 It is noteworthy to point out that there is, theoretically speaking, no bound on the degree to which we can calculate the moments.
-However, the computational cost of obtaining higher-order moment information is evidently high.
+However, the computational cost of obtaining higher-order moment information is high.
+We provide a visualization for the case $d=2$ where we first generate $10000$ random samples from a bivariate Gaussian mixture distribution with $20$ clusters, and then retrieve the OMP scenarios as in Figure~\ref{fig:contour}.

 We compare the performance of the different algorithms with respect to the relative errors, computation times, and the number of scenarios extracted, across different dimensions and clusters, as shown subsequently.